 Reliable and user-friendly medical alert systems with plenty of affordable monthly plans

-If you've heard of Connect America, the largest independent provider of medical alert systems, then you may have come across one of their brands, Medical Alert, at your CVS store.1 As the main medical alert provider for over 7,000 CVS stores nationwide,2 Medical Alert combines advanced technology with simple functions to come to your aid as quickly and efficiently as possible.
+If you've heard of Connect America, the largest independent provider of medical alert systems, then you may have come across one of their brands, Medical Alert.
+Medical Alert combines reliable technology with simple functions to come to your aid as quickly and efficiently as possible.

-One thing I was curious about was the free lockbox that's included with their semi-annual and annual subscriptions.
-I asked Joe if they sold the lockbox separately if I chose to pay monthly, which doesn't offer a free lockbox.
-To my surprise, he said that he’d be able to offer it to me for free anyway.
-In my experience, calling in to chat with a sales agent has frequently helped me knock off a few excess fees, like shipping or activation, in this case, a free lockbox!
-Now that I’ve shared my experience with ordering over the phone, let's move into setup territory.
+I was curious about the free lockbox that's included with the annual subscription.
+I asked Joe if they sold the lockbox separately, as I was considering the monthly payment plan, which doesn't offer a free lockbox.
+To my surprise, he said that he could offer it to me for free anyway.

-After receiving my At Home Landline and MobileElite GPS systems in the mail, which took about a week, I began setting up the former right away.
-My package came with the At Home base unit, a help button with a neckband and wristband, the MobileElite GPS unit and its wrist/neck button, a charging cradle, and a carrying case.
-I unplugged the cord from my landline phone, which was in the living room, and plugged it into the “WALL JACK” on the back of the base unit.
-Then, I grabbed the telephone cord that came with the system and plugged one end to the base unit's “PHONE” port and the other to the back of my phone.
+I set up my Home System by unplugging the cord from my landline phone in the living room and plugging it into the port labeled “Wall Jack” on the back of the base unit.
+Then, I took the telephone cord that came with the system and plugged one end into the base unit's “Phone” port and the other into the back of my phone.
 The final plug-in was the power adaptor, and I made sure not to insert it into a light switch outlet.
-Once that was done, I powered on the base unit by sliding the ON/OFF switch to “ON.”
+Once that was done, I powered on the base unit by sliding the on/off switch to On.

-A steady green light indicated that the system was running properly.
-To make sure that the system was fully functional, I dialed the testing line number and requested my account to undergo “TEST” mode for 15 minutes.
+A steady green light indicated that the system was on.
+To ensure that the system was fully functional, I dialed the testing line number and requested my account to undergo “Test” mode for 15 minutes.
 After following the automated voice prompts, I hung up and pressed the wrist help button.
 I knew the base unit received and verified the signal by the green light that appeared on my wrist help button after a few seconds.

-To complete the setup process for the MobileElite GPS system, I just needed to download the Medical Alert Connect app, which gave me access to the statuses of my devices, contact lists, and testing schedules.
-I should note that Medical Alert encouraged me to test my systems every week to ensure that they were in top form.
+To complete the setup, I needed to download the Medical Alert Connect app, which gave me access to the status of my devices, contact lists, and testing schedules.
+The app also enables location detection for caregivers.
+Medical Alert encourages customers to test their systems weekly to ensure they are in top form.

 – Base unit with 24/7 professional monitoring